 Students may start the program in the fall, spring, or summer.
 For those interested in starting in the spring or summer terms, all required documents - letters of recommendation, transcripts, Goal Statement - must be received by Graduate Studies six weeks before the start of the semester in which they wish to enroll.
-Applications can no longer be considered over the summer, however.
-Students interested in starting in the fall therefore need to make sure all their application materials have reached Graduate Studies before the end of the previous spring semester.

 Most of the application process is now online, and is explained below.